 Responsibilities of the recipient: must be enrolled and stay enrolled at FIU during the time they hold the scholarship and must maintain a GPA of 3.0 or above.
 They must participate in public outreach during the year they hold the scholarship.

 How to apply: Submit a current transcript and calculate your GPA in science and math courses.
 Supply an essay outlining your financial need, mention your past achievements and outline your future plans in astronomy.
-Please contact Dr. James Webb and submit all materials to him at Dr. Webb.
+Please contact Dr. James Webb and submit all materials to him.

 National Energy Technology Laboratory (NETL)

 Professional Internship Program – for undergraduate and graduate students and Post Bachelor’s

 The Professional Internship Program is designed to introduce undergraduate and graduate students to the challenges of conducting energy research.
 It is an opportunity to network with world-class scientists using world-class equipment, to expand knowledge of your major field of study and to expose oneself to new areas of basic and applied research.
 Participants interact daily with assigned mentors who guide research activities during the internship.
 These research activities help transition classroom theory into hands-on experience, helping solve today’s pressing scientific questions.

 This application is always open.

 New NSF Award to provide scholarships for FIU physics majors

 The Physics Department has been awarded a prestigious National Science Foundation Award to provide scholarships for FIU physics majors.
 Scholarships of up to $10,000 per year for up to 4 years will be awarded to eligible majors who continue to qualify based on their academic performance and financial need each year.